Beaty’s 3-run HR helps Dodgers recover to beat Marlins 10-6

 STREAKS, STATS AND NOTES

-Alcantara went five innings and allowed six runs on seven hits. … Seager had three hits. … Kershaw’s 2.30 home ERA is eighth in the NL.
+The Dodgers improved to 39-12 at Dodger Stadium.
+That equals the 2017 team for best home start after 51 games in franchise history. … Alcantara went five innings and allowed six runs on seven hits. … Seager had three hits. … Castro is 21 of 58 with three home runs and eight RBIs in July.

 TRAINER’S ROOM

-Marlins: SS Miguel Rojas was taken out during the fifth inning due to a strained right shoulder. … RHP Pablo Lopez (right shoulder strain) threw a bullpen session Saturday in Jupiter, Florida.
-Manager Don Mattingly said he expects Lopez to throw two more bullpen sessions before making a couple of rehab appearances.
+Marlins: SS Miguel Rojas was taken out during the fifth inning due to a strained right shoulder.

-Dodgers: LHP Rich Hill (forearm strain) has started a throwing program with the possibility of returning sometime in September. … LHP Scott Alexander, who is on the IL with left forearm inflammation, is also dealing with a nerve problem in his left thumb.
-Manager Dave Roberts said both should heal without surgery but there is no timetable on a return.
+Dodgers: LHP Rich Hill (forearm strain) has started a throwing program with the possibility of returning sometime in September. … LHP Scott Alexander, who is on the IL with left forearm inflammation, is also dealing with a nerve problem in his left thumb with no timetable on a return.

 UP NEXT

 Marlins: RHP Jordan Yamamoto (4-0, 1.59 ERA) faces the Dodgers for the first time.
-He is holding opponents to a .134 batting average, which is the lowest in the Majors since June 12.
+He is holding opponents to a .134 batting average, which is the lowest in the majors since June 12.

-Dodgers: RHP Walker Buehler (8-1, 3.44 ERA) makes his third career start vs. the Marlins.
+Dodgers: RHP Walker Buehler (8-1, 3.44 ERA) makes his third career start against the Marlins.
 He has no record and a 3.60 ERA.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports